tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```

 #### Exercise 7
-To fix the test add @Primary annotation in FixDiscountCalculator
+To fix the tests add @Primary annotation in FixDiscountCalculator.
 ```java
 @Component
 @Primary